sgfin/sgfin.github.io_old/_posts/2019-03-20-FAQ-On-Adversarial-Science-Paper.md

 Adversarial attacks consitute just one small part of a large taxonomy of potential pitfalls of machine learning (both ML in general and medical ML in particular).

-When I think about points of failure of medical machine learning, I think first about things like dataset shift (cite Marzyeh), unknowingly fitting confounders (cite Luke) and healthcare dynamics (cite Griffin) instead of true signal, bias (cite Irene), and whether we're preparing for an onslaught of potential overdiagnosis and potentially job displacement.
-Given recent issues generalizing (cite recent Topol) to new populations, there are also uncomfortable questions to ask about how confident what type of evidence we should trust before deploying ML in new patient populations.
+When I think about points of failure of medical machine learning, I think first about things like [dataset shift](https://arxiv.org/abs/1811.12583), unknowingly fitting [confounders](https://arxiv.org/abs/1811.03695) and healthcare [dynamics](https://www.bmj.com/content/361/bmj.k1479) instead of true signal, [discriminatory bias](http://papers.nips.cc/paper/7613-why-is-my-classifier-discriminatory.pdf), and whether we're preparing for an onslaught of potential [overdiagnosis](https://www.theatlantic.com/technology/archive/2018/09/the-new-apple-watchs-heart-monitoring-is-complicated/570115/) and potentially job displacement.
+Given recent issues [generalizing](https://www.thelancet.com/action/showPdf?pii=S2589-5370%2819%2930037-9) to new populations, there are also uncomfortable questions to ask about how confident what type of evidence we should trust before deploying ML in new patient populations.

 While all of these issues have general policy concerns, the way I think about them most is in context of how they inform our evaluations of individual ML systems.
 Each of the above issues demands that specific questions be asked of the systems that we're evaluating.
 Questions like:  what population was this model fit on, and how does it compare to the population the system will be used in?
 How could the data I'm feeding this algorithm have changed in the time since the model was developed?
 Have we thought carefully about the workflow so these algorithms are getting applied to patients with the right priors and the healthcare providers know how to properly act upon positive tests when the time comes?